 It's best to avoid using a vacuum with a beater bar on marble floors.
 The action of the brush, although helpful for carpet, can scratch the surface of the marble.
 Skip any stiff-bristled brooms, too!

-Instructions for Deep Cleaning Marble Floors
+How to Deep Clean Marble Floors

 Marble floors should be deep cleaned at least monthly or more often if needed in high-traffic areas.

-Dry Dust First
+Dry Mop First

 Always use a dry dust mop to start the deep cleaning task to trap loose dust and debris.
 If you skip this step, you'll just be pushing around excess dirt with your damp mop.